How Long Do Sheds Last - Life Expectancy for Different Types of Sheds

 Quickly examine for warping or cracks

-Remove anything that’s leaning up against your shed
+Remove anything outside that’s leaning up against it

-Look for signs of critters and any other unwelcome guests
+Look for signs of critters or other unwelcome guests

 What is the Shed Life Expectancy Based on Building Material?

-Choose the right shed and it will give you years of service.
-However, if you spend money on a shed that’s substandard it will fall apart quicker than you’d expect.
-One of the primary factors, when it comes to shed life expectancy, is the material that’s used in the construction.
+Choose the right shed material and it will give you many years of service.
+However, if you spend money on substandard materials, your shed might fall apart quicker than you expect.
+One of the primary factors that determine the life expectancy of outdoor structures is the construction materials used.

 How Long Do Vinyl Sheds Last?

-You can expect a vinyl shed to last for decades to come.
-With the right care and maintenance, it can last upward of 30 years.
+You can expect a vinyl shed to last for decades.
+With the right care, it can last upward of 30 years.
 Vinyl sheds are popular because they require the least amount of maintenance and provide the maximum lifespan.

 How Long Do Plastic Sheds Last?

 A plastic shed will typically last between 5 and 7 years.
-Plastic doesn't suffer problems such as rot or rust, however, they are prone to cracking because the plastic structure expands and contracts in the sun.
+Problems like rot or rust don't affect plastic sheds.
+But they are prone to cracking because the plastic structure expands and contracts in the sun.

 Do Sheds Made Using Plastic Rot?